bubbles1001/netflix_Case_Study/README.md

   - reframed with the title to know the relevance
   - and then stacked
   - reframed the index
-  - renamed and dropped level 1
+  - renamed and dropped level 1 column
 - Handled missing values in key columns:
   - `director`
   - `cast`